MicrosoftDocs/learn/learn-pr/azure/add-sign-in-support-python-webapp-identity-platform/includes/3-exercise-prepare-app-for-auth.md

 Credentials are used by confidential client applications, such as web apps, that access a web API.
 Credentials allow your application to authenticate as itself, requiring no interaction from a user at runtime.
 You can add certificates, client secrets, or federated credentials to your confidential client app registration.

-In this tutorial, we will use a client secret, also known as an application password.
+In this module, you'll use a client secret, also known as an application password.
 This is a string value that the app can use to prove its identity when requesting a token.
 To add a client secret, follow these steps:

 1. In the Azure portal, in **App registrations**, select your application.
 1. Under **Manage**, select **Certificates & secrets**